urakubo/Dojo-standalone/README.md

 ## Requirements
 A software package for Windows10/64bit is provided (pyinstaller version).
-If you do not use this, please build a Python2.7/(Python3.5 in near future) environment on your pc with the following modules:
+If you do not use this, please build a Python2.7/(Python3.5 in near future) anaconda environment on your pc with the following modules:

 1) open CV3: conda install -c conda-forge opencv=3.2.0